“This above all, to refuse to be a victim.”–Margaret Atwood, Surfacing

 How do you avoid being a victim and keep yourself safe?
 Learn what makes sociopaths tick.
 They will make you pay a high price if you don’t.3

-I’m writing this blog post in honor of my dear friend Vic, murdered by Jaku, a sociopath coworker of Vic’s and mine.
+I’m writing this blog post in honor of my dear friend Vic, a firefighter who was murdered by Jaku, a sociopath coworker of Vic’s and mine.
 I want to share what I have learned through bitter experience in hopes of sparing you the pain and suffering a sociopath can bring.
 Please tell me your thoughts, and if you have other insights to add, leave me a comment.
 I promise to respond.

 Sociopaths wait until they’ve gained your trust before they reveal the scariest parts of themselves.
 Most of us don’t find out until after we’ve been painfully victimized that sociopaths have no conscience and cannot feel.